4paradigm/OpenMLDB/python/openmldb_tool/README.md

 Use `show components` to show servers(no apiserver now).

+TODO:
+- ping all servers, brpc /health to check ok
-TODO: online servers version, we can get from brpc http://<endpoint>/version. (ns,tablet, apiserver set_version in brpc server) brpc /health to check ok brpc /flags to get all gflags(including openmldb), `--enable_flags_service=true` required
+- online servers version, we can get from brpc http://<endpoint>/version. (ns,tablet, apiserver set_version in brpc server)
+- brpc /flags to get all gflags(including openmldb), `--enable_flags_service=true` required

 ## Inspect